 Behind the scenes: #TeamAfghanistan heads to Dubai to train

-When I wrote that in my journal I was not sure how I was going to get my athletes to the IRONMAN 70.3 World Championship but I thought watching a race and training in Dubai was the logical first step.
+When I wrote that in my journal on New Year’s Day I was not sure how I was going to get my athletes to the IRONMAN 70.3 World Championship but I thought watching a race and training in Dubai was the logical first step.

 My to-do list for our trip was getting longer every day: visas, t-shirts, burkinis, where we would swim, organizing fitness classes, reaching out to other triathletes to meet with them.
 Miraculously everything fell into place.

 January 30, 2019: It was snowing this morning as I boarded the bus to go to the airport.
 As the Azerbaijan guards checked my ID it was dark outside.
 I did not know what they were saying but could tell I would be moving along shortly.
 I saw a little Afghan boy, wrapped up ever so tightly, as I walked into the airport to be searched by the female Afghan police officers.
 I thought about what kind of world he would grow up in as I waited on my athletes.

 Of course there was traffic and my athletes were stuck at one of the many security checkpoints on the way to the Hamid Karzai International Airport.
 Luckily once inside I knew the woman who was working from karaoke.
 She helped us cut in line and get through quickly, by the time we walked up the stairs to the waiting area it was time to board.

 Once on the plane, things started looking up.
 They had overbooked the flight and had exactly five extra seats in business class.
 We all got upgraded!
 And off to Dubai we went.

 January 31, 2019: The team swam for the first time today.
 After the swim as we were eating lunch I just looked at the girls and knew we had so much work to do.
 Some of them were scared of the water.
 I started to cry.